 The main conversion steps when converting corrugated sheets into corrugated boxes include printing, slotting, folding and gluing.
 The printing and gluing steps may be absent, depending on the specific design of the corrugated box.
 Depending on design, corrugated boxes are typically delivered to the end user as flat blanks (Figure 6) ready for erection (Figure 7).
 This ensures space efficiency during distribution.

 Most boxes are printed in one or more colours to identify the product they are going to contain, the product manufacturer, the box manufacturer and other information regarding the distributed goods.
 Different converting operations are carried out according to the customer’s specification and according to the type of packaging.
 The two main categories are the regular slotted box and the die-cut box.
 The latter concerns packaging that requires a very precise cutting and which can have a complex design.

-The consumption of liner and fluting can be calculated from the dimensions of the box, grammage of the liners and fluting, what kind of flute i.e. wave type used and weight of the sheet before die cutting.
+The base weight of corrugated board depends on the specific corrugated base papers being used in the construction, plus the kind of flute (wave type) used.
 Different wave types lead to different heights of the corrugated layer and to different paper consumption (due to the take-up factor).
-In Table 1 indicative figures are given for different flute types, as an example.
+In Table 2 indicative figures are given for different flute types, as an example.